 show users

-Edit the MongoDB configuration file /etc/mongod.conf on each node
+1. Make changes to the configuration file /etc/mongod.conf on each node:

 sudo nano /etc/mongod.conf

-- bindIp.
-List of addresses that connections on port 27017 can be accepted from.
-In our case, this makes the MongoDB service available from all external addresses.
+• bindIp is the list of addresses from which connections on port 27017 can be accepted (in this case, it makes the MongoDB service accessible from all external addresses).

 . . .